The Many Horrors All Hallows’ Eve (and Variations)

 Years after a tragic accident scars a young child for life, those responsible begin paying for their actions—with their lives.

-A decent low-budget slasher set in a haunted amusement park, featuring Danielle Harris in a small role.
+A decent low-budget slasher set in a haunted amusement park, featuring Danielle Harris and Tiffany Shepis in small roles.

 All Hallow’s Evil (2014) (short film)